-The Trust currently uses eight investment advisors:
+The Trust currently uses nine investment advisors:

-- ArrowMark Colorado Holdings, LLC (ArrowMark Partners) provides investment advisory services for a portion of the assets in the Small Company Growth Portfolio. - Baillie Gifford Overseas Ltd. (Baillie Gifford) provides investment advisory services for a portion of the assets in the International Portfolio. - Barrow, Hanley, Mewhinney & Strauss, LLC (Barrow, Hanley) provides investment advisory services to the Diversified Value Portfolio. - Jackson Square Partners, LLC (Jackson Square) provides investment advisory services for a portion of the assets in the Growth Portfolio. - PRIMECAP Management Company (PRIMECAP) provides investment advisory services to the Capital Growth Portfolio. - Schroder Investment Management North America Inc. (Schroders) provides investment advisory services for a portion of the assets in the International Portfolio. - Wellington Management Company LLP (Wellington Management) provides investment advisory services to the High Yield Bond and Balanced Portfolios, and for a portion of the assets in the Equity Income and Growth Portfolios. - Vanguard provides investment advisory services to the Conservative Allocation, Global Bond Index, Equity Index, Mid-Cap Index, Moderate Allocation, Money Market, Real Estate Index, Short-Term Investment-Grade, Total Bond Market Index, Total International Stock Market Index, and Total Stock Market Index Portfolios, and for a portion of the assets in the Equity Income and Small Company Growth Portfolios.
+- ArrowMark Colorado Holdings, LLC (ArrowMark Partners) provides investment advisory services for a portion of the assets in the Small Company Growth Portfolio. - Baillie Gifford Overseas Ltd. (Baillie Gifford) provides investment advisory services for a portion of the assets in the International Portfolio. - Hotchkis and Wiley Capital Management, LLC (Hotchkis and Wiley) provides investment advisory services for a portion of the assets in the Diversified Value Portfolio. - Jackson Square Partners, LLC (Jackson Square) provides investment advisory services for a portion of the assets in the Growth Portfolio. - Lazard Asset Management LLC (Lazard) provides investment advisory services for a portion of the assets in the Diversified Value Portfolio. - PRIMECAP Management Company (PRIMECAP) provides investment advisory services to the Capital Growth Portfolio. - Schroder Investment Management North America Inc. (Schroders) provides investment advisory services for a portion of the assets in the International Portfolio. - Wellington Management Company LLP (Wellington Management) provides investment advisory services to the High Yield Bond and Balanced Portfolios, and for a portion of the assets in the Equity Income and Growth Portfolios. - Vanguard provides investment advisory services to the Conservative Allocation, Global Bond Index, Equity Index, Mid-Cap Index, Moderate Allocation, Money Market, Real Estate Index, Short-Term Investment-Grade, Total Bond Market Index, Total International Stock Market Index, and Total Stock Market Index Portfolios, and for a portion of the assets in the Equity Income and Small Company Growth Portfolios.